 The operations of the Company are speculative due to the high-risk nature of its business, which are the acquisition, financing, exploration and development of mining properties.
 These risk factors could materially affect the Company's future operating results and could cause actual events to differ materially from those described in forward-looking information relating to the Company.
-Please refer to the Company's Annual Information Form for the year ended December 31, 2015 filed on SEDAR on March 28, 2016 for a full description of the Company's risks in addition to those highlighted below.
+Please refer to the Company's Annual Information Form for the year ended December 31, 2016 filed on SEDAR on March 28, 2017 for a full description of the Company's risks in addition to those highlighted below.

-Nature of Mining, Mineral Exploration and Development Projects

-Development projects have no operating history upon which to base estimates of future capital and operating costs.
-For development projects, mineral resource estimates and estimates of operating costs are, to a large extent, based upon the interpretation of geologic data obtained from drill holes and other sampling techniques, and feasibility studies, which derive estimates of capital and operating costs based upon anticipated tonnage and grades of ore to be mined and processed, ground conditions, the configuration of the mineral deposit, expected recovery rates of minerals from ore, estimated operating costs, and other factors.
+Nature of Mining, Mineral Exploration and Development Projects sampling techniques, and feasibility studies, which derive estimates of capital and operating costs based upon anticipated tonnage and grades of ore to be mined and processed, ground conditions, the configuration of the mineral deposit, expected recovery rates of minerals from ore, estimated operating costs, and other factors.
 As a result, actual production, cash operating costs and economic returns could differ significantly from those estimated.
 It is not unusual for new mining operations to experience problems during the start-up phase, and delays in the commencement of production often can occur.